-Governor, first lady travel to East Coast for National Governors Association meetingsPosted on Feb 6, 2020 in Latest News, Press Releases
+Governor, first lady travel to East Coast for National Governors Association meetingsPosted on Feb 6, 2020 in Latest Department News, Office of the Governor Press Releases

 HONOLULU – Gov. David Ige and first lady Dawn Amano-Ige will be traveling to Washington, D.C. for the National Governors Association’s (NGA) Winter Meeting, a bipartisan gathering of the nation’s governors.